-“Our aim is to be able to always have the right machine available, and ready to deliver.
+“Our aim is to be able to always have the right machine available, ready to deliver.
 Many of our customers are major contractors who can plan their hire options in advance.

-“But, equally, when you have a low-level access machine that replaces a ladder, possibly to carry out an emergency maintenance task, we have customers that want to hire a machine at short notice, and for shorter periods, and we want to be there to help.”
+“But, equally, when you have a low-level access machine that replaces a ladder, possibly to carry out an emergency maintenance task, we have customers that want to hire a machine at short notice, for shorter periods, and we want to be there to help.”

-JMS, which has a fleet of 850 low level access machines, is always looking to make the latest models available to customers in a market that is rapidly changing, with new and improved models being developed and launched all the time.
+JMS, which has a fleet of 850 low level access machines, is always looking to make the latest models available to customers in a market that is rapidly changing, with new improved models being developed launched all the time.

 Benefits of Low Level Access include: